mtszkarbowiak/ktl/README.md

 # GameDev Fundamentals Library

 > Note: This library is very work-in-progress.
+Originally, it was supposed to be only a proof-of-concept.
 Adding the features and stability have higher priority than performance.
 When the library has all the features, specific benchmarks will be added.

 > Note: For examples of usage, see the test directory.
 It contains examples of example [collections](Tests/RingTests.cpp) or [queries](Tests/QueryingTests.cpp).

 ## I. State of Features

+Types:

+- [ ] `SafeBool`, `SafeInt` - Types preventing common mistakes: implicit conversions, arithmetic overflows, etc.
+- [ ] `Nullable` - Type for optional values.
+- [ ] `Result` - Type for returning errors.

 Collections: